/

 How to increase profitability on restaurant liquor sales

 All too often, liquor profits are hurt by bad habits.
-Below are a few areas to pay attention to if you want to make the most of your liquor sales.
+Here are a few areas to pay close attention to if you want to make the most of your beverage program.

 Maintain a firm inventory

 As profitable as it might be, alcohol can also create an opportunity for employee theft.
-To reduce this temptation be sure to limit the purchase, receipt, and issuing of alcohol to key personnel.
-Conducting daily inventory checks to ensure that bottle counts and liquor levels match sales will also decrease undesired behaviors such as drinking on the job, overpouring, and providing free drinks to friends and family.
+To reduce this temptation, limit the purchase, receipt, and issuing of alcohol to key personnel.
+Conducting daily inventory checks to ensure bottle counts and liquor levels match sales will also reduce undesired behaviors such as drinking on the job, overpouring, and providing free drinks to friends and family.
+Learn more about best practices in alcohol inventory management.

 Have standardized recipes accessible

-Drinks can be prepared in a variety of different ways.
-Fluctuating quantities and recipes can make both forecasting and controlling inventory difficult.
-To remedy this, document specific formulas for staff to follow when it comes to each beverage recipe – even down to the garnish – and keep them available for bartenders to reference if they ever get stuck during their shift.
+Drinks can be prepared in a variety of ways, and fluctuating quantities can make both forecasting and controlling inventory difficult.
+To remedy this, document specific formulas for staff to follow for each beverage recipe, down to the garnish, and keep them available for bartenders to reference during their shift.

 Teach staff how to pour drinks accurately

-In addition to having written recipes available, be sure to have bartenders use measuring tools.
-While many seasoned bartenders prefer to use eye measurements, a precise pour is key to controlling inventory and can help prevent monetary damage and liability issues associated with overpouring.
+In addition to having written recipes available, make sure bartenders use measuring tools.
+While many seasoned bartenders prefer to eyeball their pours, a precise pour is key to controlling inventory and helps prevent monetary damage and liability issues tied to overpouring.
+Real-time variance tracking tools, like those built into R365’s beverage inventory system, can flag overpouring trends before they compound.

 Prevent theft

-Also, be sure to watch for over-pouring.
-This is when a bartender pours stronger drinks for friends, family, or regulars to get bigger tips.
+Also watch for overpouring, which is when a bartender pours stronger drinks for friends, family, or regulars in hopes of earning bigger tips.
 This can be identified by counting inventory before and after each shift and comparing it to your sales reports.
-Enforcing the use of measured pours – with no exceptions – can help reduce loss to over-pouring.
+Enforcing measured pours with no exceptions is one of the most effective ways to reduce this loss.

 Provide proper POS training